modera/ModeraActivityLoggerBundle/README.md

     "modera/file-uploader-bundle": "dev-master"

-Update your AppKernel class and add this bundle there:
+Update your AppKernel class and add these bundles there:

-    new Modera\FileUploaderBundle\ModeraFileUploaderBundle()
+    new Modera\FileRepositoryBundle\ModeraFileRepositoryBundle(), // if you still don't have it new Modera\FileUploaderBundle\ModeraFileUploaderBundle()

 Update your routing.yml file and add these lines there: